crweiner/hacktoberfest-swag-list/README.md

 #### **Xamarin**

-- **Swag**: Stickers, T-Shirts, trophies (eligible to win - only 10 available).
+- **Swag**: Stickers, T-Shirt, trophy (eligible to win - only 10 trophies available).
-- **Requirements**: 1 pull request for the stickers, 4 pull requests for a t-shirt, 10 pull requests to be eligible to win a trophy.
+- **Requirements**: 1 pull request for the stickers, 4 pull requests for a T-shirt, 10 pull requests to be eligible to win a trophy.
 - **How to sign up**: Register [here](https://www.surveymonkey.com/r/G77Z762) to provide your GitHub username.
 - **Notes**: Only [quality pull requests](https://devblogs.microsoft.com/xamarin/hacktoberfest-2019-xamarin-edition/#quality-pull-request) on [items approved of work](https://devblogs.microsoft.com/xamarin/hacktoberfest-2019-xamarin-edition/#approved-item) will count.
 See the [blog post](https://devblogs.microsoft.com/xamarin/hacktoberfest-2019-xamarin-edition/) for more information.